 Clean Up Kits And Safe Removal Of Bloodborne Pathogens

-Cleaning: Safety Cleaning: Waste Management Cleaning: Infection Control
+Cleaning: Business & Industry Cleaning: Business & Industry Cleaning: Infection Control

 A reader writes: “What are the primary tools needed for a bloodborne pathogen cleanup kit?
 Why can’t I simply use a good cleaner and dump the vomit into a trash bag that I can then safely dispose?
 Aren’t we making this process harder than it has to be?”